Samuel Manning

-Samuel Manning (1841 – 21 November 1933) was a brewer and Mayor of Christchurch in 1890.
+Samuel Manning (1841 – 21 November 1933) was a New Zealand brewer and Mayor of Christchurch in 1890.

 Early life and family

 Manning was born in Suffolk in 1841 and attended primary school at Needham Market.
 Together with his father and three siblings, he arrived on 23 December 1856 in Lyttelton on the Egmont; Bishop Harper and his family arrived on the same ship.

 On 11 July 1861, Manning married Ellen Piper at St Michael's Church.
 His wife died, after some indifferent health, on 8 December 1894 aged 54.
 She was interred at Barbadoes Street Cemetery.
-She was survived by three sons and five daughters.
 At the time, the Mannings were living on Ferry Road at the corner with Fitzgerald Avenue in a property that they called Addiscombe.

 On 3 July 1897, he married the widow Margaret Mary Innes, the daughter of William Healy of Nelson.

 Professional life

 Like his father William, he was a maltster and brewer by trade.
 In New Zealand, he took on a variety of jobs in agriculture until 1860 and then brewed with his father until 1864 at the Suffolk Brewery in Barbadoes Street near Moorhouse Avenue.
 In 1865, he founded his own brewing company, S. Manning and Co, in Ferry Road.
 He sold this company in 1882 but remained its managing director until 1889.

 Later in life, he was on the board of several large companies or was a director, including the Mutual Benefit Building Society, the Provident and Industrial Insurance Company, the Crown Iron Works Company, and the Kaiapoi Woollen Company.